The steady decline of the NHS

 Doctor: ‘I just wanted to see if you knew them’ (God. he’s one of those patients, they are worse than the damned Googlers).

 Basically, it seemed to bother her immensely that I knew – and understood – the state of my blood, my BP, and could recite them.
-Anyway, she says, your blood pressure is fine now*, you can go home.
+Anyway, she says, your blood pressure is fine now*, you can go home and stop wasting my time.

 To which I though: ‘Did you not listen to a single word I said about ‘on exertion’?
 Really?
 You have me sat for 7 hours before you take my blood pressure – and even then you conveniently ignore the ‘at rest’ heartbeat racing at 126 beats per minute shown on the monitor in front of you’.